The Materials We Use

 It took the better part of a year to source materials that met or exceeded our expectations and I believe the effort was worth it.
 Almost all our suppliers are US businesses that excel at what they do.
 From the cotton canvas with the smooth, flaw-free weave to the handset brass zippers, when you start with quality it makes the end result worth it.

-The flagship fabric for my company is heavy artist canvas, hand dyed in small batches to produce rich colors, unparalleled in the marketplace.
-The proprietary techniques I've developed give each bag unique color striations and variations that look almost suede-like.
-We love it when customers look at our bags with quizzical looks on their faces and then move in closer to touch.
-Sometimes they still ask, "What is this?"
+Hand-Dyed 100% Cotton Canvas: The flagship fabric for our company is natural, 100% cotton canvas, hand-dyed in our studio to produce rich colors that are unparalleled in the marketplace.
+The proprietary techniques we've developed give each bag unique color striations and variations that look almost suede-like.
+I love it when customers look at the bags and other products with quizzical looks on their faces and then move in closer to touch.
+Sometimes they'll still ask, "What is this?"

-Our hardware (exclusive of zippers), is made of nickel, which is a win-win for the environment and industry.
-Nickel is an integral part of the metals industry; metals are recycled because of their value and because most can be recycled without loss of quality.This is particularly true of non-ferrous metals such as nickel.
+Hardware: Our hardware is made of nickel, which is a win-win for the environment and industry.
+Nickel is a non-ferrous material that is integral to the metals industry because it can be recycled without loss of quality.
 Our nickel hardware includes swivel hooks, D-rings, and purse feet.

 The zipper pulls are extra long so they are easier to grasp and finally, they even sound like quality when opening and closing.
 Because of the extra care used to prep the metal, these are my favorites for use in handbags.